 In the winter Tromsø is as close to a wonderland as it gets, surrounded by mighty, white-topped peaks with a fantastic atmosphere and plenty to see and do, whilst the endless summer sunshine brings with it a completely different set of opportunities.
 Tromsø is well known for its lively inhabitants, a world class university, the alcohol (in a good way) and calendar brimming with culture and activities.
 Visitors can expect a more than friendly welcome in a city with more pubs per capita than any other in Norway, as well as the revered Mack Brewery, whilst the nearby mountains offer scenic delights, exceptional hiking opportunities in summer and skiing and dog-sledding in winter.
 Here are a few things to add to your itinerary…

 For incredible views of Tromsø and the surrounding fjords, look no further than the cable car which climbs to the top of Mount Storsteinen.
-From over 400 meters up you can see for miles and miles, with the tour open especially late during the dreamlike Midnight Sun period.
+The Fjellheisen will take you from Solliveien in Tromsdalen up to the Storsteinen mountain ledge.
+At 421 meters above sea level, you can see for miles and miles, with the tour open especially late during the dreamlike Midnight Sun period or even witness the Northern lights during winter.

 Between the months of November and March the days in this part of the world grow shorter, making it increasingly likely that you’ll get a chance to see the captivating spectacle of the Northern Lights.
 For a little extra wonder, combine a magical aurora borealis experience with one of the many dog sledding tours offered by local companies.